ZhangHerman/R-S-R/README.md

-# R-S-R
+# R-S-R(Spatio-Temporal Self-Supervision with Attention for Action Recognition)
-Spatio-Temporal Self-Supervision with Attention for Action Recognition
+Overview of Our R-S-R
 ![Overview of Our R-S-R](https://github.com/ZhangHerman/R-S-R/blob/main/R-S-R.PNG)
 #### \R-S-R\selfsupervision\MirrorSSB\RBRF_2.py
 ![Overview of Our RBRF Algorithm (The Case Where The Current Batch is Selected)](https://github.com/ZhangHerman/R-S-R/blob/main/RBRF.PNG)